NHSDigital/electronic-prescription-service-api/README.md

 ### Postman Collection

-`Patient Demographics Sandbox.postman_collection` must be kept in sync with the OAS and Sandbox manually.
+`electronic-prescription-service-api-sandbox.json` must be kept in sync with the OAS and Sandbox manually.

 Procedure:
  * Import the collection into Postman